Kyunki Saas Bhi Kabhi Bahu Thi: Plot

-20 years later

-Tulsi and Mihir have another son, Harsh.
-Gautam returns with Kiran and Aarti, who now have a daughter Karishma.
-Gautam learns about his birth parents.
-Tulsi wants him to marry Ganga, but Gautam weds his own love, Teesha.
-Gautam's cousin, Sahil, marries Ganga while Shobha marries Vishal.
-Teesha and her unborn child dies in an accident planned by Mandira that was meant for Tulsi.
+Tulsi and Mihir have another son, Harsh and are raising him happily along with Shobha.
+Gautam returns to India with Kiran and Aarti, who now have a daughter, Karishma.
+He learns about his birth parents and after some initial hesitation, accepts them.
+Tulsi wants Gautam to marry Ganga, but he weds his own love, Teesha.
+Gautam's cousin, Sahil, marries Ganga to save her honor while Shobha marries Vishal, who is Payal's son and it is a plot to humiliate Tulsi and Mihir.
+Tulsi learns that Mandira is alive as she was earlier presumed dead in a plane crash.
+But she is shocked when she learns that Mihir has been cheating on her since many years with Mandira.
+Mandira and her son Karan try to trouble the Viranis but fail.
+Payal and Vishal reform due to Shobha.
+Teesha and her unborn child die in an accident planned by Mandira that was meant for Tulsi.
+Tulsi accepts Mihir and Mandira's son, Karan, who loves her more than Mandira after learning of his birth mother's truth.

+Harsh marries the greedy Mohini who frequently causes trouble for the family.
 Gautam remarries Damini, who is later pregnant at the same time as Ganga.
 Ganga miscarries, and Damini delivers twins, Mayank and Nakul.
 Damini and Gautam give Nakul to Sahil and Ganga.
 Vishal dies, making Shobha widowed.
 Harsh turns out to be Tulsi's cousin, Kesar's son.
 Kesar has switched Harsh with Tulsi's real son, Ansh who was then raised by Aditya Gujral.
-Back to present, Ansh is obsessed with Nandini.
+Ansh is spoilt and ruthless and now he is obsessed with Karan's lover, Nandini.
+Shobha marries Vishal's friend, Abhishek.

-Tulsi accepts Mihir and Mandira's son, Karan, who loves her more than Mandira.
 Though Karan and Nandini are in love, he gets her married to Ansh who maritally rapes her.
-Lawyer and Tulsi's friend Meera Singhania becomes fond of Mihir.
-Tulsi shoots Ansh to death as he tries to kill Nandini, who delivers her and Ansh's daughter, Bhoomi before lapsing into a coma.
-Karan marries his friend Tanya to care for Bhoomi.
-Ganga and Sahil have a son, Lakshya.
+Lawyer of the rape case and Tulsi's friend, Meera Singhania, becomes fond of Mihir.
+Tulsi fights against her own son to get Nandini the justice she deserves and also shoots Ansh to death in a critical moment as he tries to kill Nandini, who delivers her and Ansh's daughter, Bhoomi before lapsing into a coma.
+Karan marries his friend Tanya to take care of Bhoomi.